picandocodigo/List-Category-Posts/readme.txt

 *Selecting the category*

 The plugin can figure out the category from which you want to list posts in three different ways: Using the *category id*, the *category slug* and *detecting the current post's category*.
-When using List Category Posts inside a post, if you don't pass the category id or slug, it will detect the category id of the current posts, and list posts from that category.
-The parameters for the slug and id are:
+When using List Category Posts inside a post, if you don't pass the category id or slug, it will post the latest posts from every category.
+You can use the *categorypage* parameter to make it detect the category id of the current posts, and list posts from that category.
+ The parameters for choosing the category id are:

 * **name** - To display posts from a category using the category's name.
 Ex: [catlist name=mycategory]

 * **id** - To display posts from a category using the category's id.
 Ex: [catlist id=24].
 You can **include several categories**: Ex: [catlist id=17,24,32] or **exclude** a category with the minus (-)

+* **categorypage** - Set it to "yes" if you want to list the posts from the current post's category.

 *Other parameters*